gagandeep2998/turtle-racing/README.md

 ## Instructions

 * Open the terminal or cmd depends on the os you are using.
-* Navigate to the folder you have donwloaded the project.
+* Navigate to the folder you have downloaded the project.
 * Hit the command ```python main.py```.
 * You will be asked which turtle will win the race enter the color out of red, green, orange, blue, yellow, purple